4 Day Backpacking Glacier National Park – Exploring Glacier

 Day 1

 Glacier Park backpacking trips meet at our West Glacier office at 8:30 am to meet your guide.
-You’ll go over your gear and split up food and equipment amongst the group.
+You’ll go over your gear and split up food and equipment among the group.
 Depending on the itinerary, you may expect a 1 to 3 hour van shuttle to the trailhead.
 We should be on trail between 11:30 to 12:30!

 Expect to hike approximately 6-8 miles the first day.
 Our guides are passionate and encyclopedic about Glacier National Park — no matter your level of hiking experience, we promise they’ll teach you something new as you hike.
 Our first night’s camp is likely to be on the shore of a beautiful alpine lake, surrounded by majestic snow-capped peaks, or nestled in a secluded valley next to the peaceful sounds of a babbling creek.
 After setting up camp, your guide will prepare an incredible backcountry meal.